C. S. LEWIS IN THE SPECTATOR, 1920‑1970

 published magazine in the English language.
 While the online Archive

-is a wonderful resource, perhaps inevitably it
+is a wonderful resource, it has perhaps inevitably its

-save time and DOWNLOAD HERE a full transcript (PDF)
+DOWNLOAD HERE a full transcript (PDF)

-of the items described above, excluding Lewis’s
+of the items described above, excluding

-19 November 1943 (“Church Parade”) as the “angry letter” which Lewis mentioned
+published on 19 November 1943 (“Church Parade”) as the “angry letter” which

-in his 1944 “Answers to Questions on Christianity” (#15).
+Lewis mentioned in his 1944 “Answers to Questions on Christianity” (#15).

 All items are reproduced in their entirety.
 The sole